saucelabs/sauce-docs/docs/visual-testing/workflows/api-lifecycle.md

 ```

 - `id`: Upload ID to use in the subsequent steps.
-- `uploadUrl`: The URL to use in the next step.
+- `uploadUrl`: The URL to upload the image in the next step.

 Next, send a `PUT` request to `uploadUrl` with image file in the body of the request.
 Only **PNG** files are supported.